-Suspected when serum (blood sample) or urine electrophoresis shows monoclonal component of light chains (> 95%) (Myeloma.
+AL "(primary") amyloidosis Suspected when serum (blood test) or urine electrophoresis shows light chain monoclonal component (λ, κ> 95%) (Myeloma.
 Mb.
 Waldenstrøm) and proteinuria or other suspicious symptoms and findings are identified (see above).
 Amyloid tissue consists of light chains.
 Nephrotic syndrome with high protein excretion in urine is often detected.
 Bone marrow biopsy is often done as part of the investigation.

 - Glomerulonephritis (Renal insufficiency of another cause)

 - Macroglossia for another reason (genetic, hypothyroidism and more)

 - Restrictive cardiomyopathy (a form of heart failure)